 When the name of your company is also the name of your product

-It’s best to conduct a trademark search for your company name even before incorporating if possible.
+It’s best to search the USPTO trademark database for your company name even before incorporating if possible.
 A search will provide not only peace of mind, but also a helpful assurance that you ought to be able to sell product under the company name with low risk of trademark infringement.
 Your company name will often become the brand you wish to build in the mind of your customers, so make sure it’s a good trademark that won’t be fraught with issues from the get-go.
 A thorough search will provide

 For a new name or logo that has not yet been used on the product or service, it may be worthwhile to file an Intent-To-Use application to secure an earlier filing date.
 This would be a strategically wise move for highly creative and distinctive marks.
 Otherwise, you risk someone else encountering your trademark in the marketplace and applying first for a trademark similar to yours.